Linear Regression with Unknown Truncation Beyond Gaussian Features: Detailed Proof of Main Result ( )

 Throughout this section, we will assume that we have computed an approximation $S \approx \Sstar$ satisfying the guarantees of \cref{thm:setLearningGuarantee} with some set learning error $\eps$, using the machinery of the previous section.
 Given such an $S$, we will show how to obtain an estimate for the desired parameter vector $\wStar$, thus proving \cref{thm:reduction}.
 As we discussed in \cref{subsec:learningPSGD}, our algorithm is PSGD on the following perturbed negative log-likelihood objective:

 In all that follows, we will drop the inner conditioning when it is clear from context.
-As we discussed, in the general case, the perturbed log-likelihood is not a log-likelihood and, hence, may not have any desirable typical properties of log-likelihood, such as a global minimum at $\wStar$.
-Note that the perturbed NLL is different from simply substituting $S$ for $\Sstar$ in the expression of the negative log-likelihood, \ie{}, it is different from the expression
+The reason why the inner expectation is over $\cN\inparen{\inangle{\wStar, x}, 1, S \cap \Sstar}$ instead of $\cN\inparen{\inangle{\wStar, x}, 1, \Sstar}$ (from which our samples $y$ are actually drawn conditioned on $x$) is because, unless $\Sstar \subseteq S$, in the second case the distribution would place mass in regions where the quantity inside the expectation is undefined.
+Furthermore, note that the perturbed NLL is different from simply substituting $S$ for $\Sstar$ in the expression of the negative log-likelihood, \ie{}, it is different from the expression

 The reason for this choice is that, to run our PSGD algorithm, we will need to implement a gradient sampler for $\negLL_S$, and this will require us to approximately sample from the distribution in the expression of $\negLL_S$.
 That is, we will need to approximately sample from the distribution over $(x, y) \in \R^d \times \R$ where the marginal of $x$ is $\Dobs$ and the marginal of $y$ conditioned on $x$ is $\cN(\inangle{\wStar, x}, 1, S \cap \Sstar)$, and we will see that this is indeed possible.
 However, if we instead used the latter display for the expression of the perturbed likelihood, the marginal of $y$ conditioned on $x$ in the distribution we wish to sample from would be $\cN(\inangle{\wStar, x}, 1, S)$.
 Unless $S \subseteq \Sstar$, it is unclear how we would be able to sample from the desired distribution in this case; indeed, we only have sample access to the truncated regression model, and this model only places mass for $y$ inside of $\Sstar$.